-The default Auto setting is High, but you can change it to Medium or Low in NoNoise's Preferences window; click the General tab, and choose the desired setting in the NoNoise AI Default pop-up (see "General Settings" on page 62).
+The default Auto setting is High, but you can change it to Medium or Low in the General tab of NoNoise Al's Preferences window; choose the desired setting in the NoNoise Al Default pop-up at the bottom of the window.

-Our recommendation would be to play around with a group of representative images from your library, looking at the types of noise reduction that work best for you, and then change your setting to the range that you like best.
+Our recommendation would be to play around with a group of representative images from your library, looking at the types of noise reduction that work best for you, and change your setting to the range that you like best.